lfurtkevicova/gislab-my-notes/docs/installation/virtual.rst

 GIS.lab installation takes from 30 minutes to few hours depending on your machine performance and Internet connection speed.

-Run following command in source code directory.
+Run following command in source code directory to power on the Virtual Machine.
+Everey time ``up`` command is used, ``Vagrantfile`` will is used for configuration.
+If the ``up`` command is run first time, it also run the ``vagrant provision`` command internally used to provision, i.e. install and configure software.

 .. code:: sh